krzysztof-ciszewski/go-blog/README.md

 4. **Query handler** retrieves data from the repository
 5. **Response is returned** immediately to the client

-**Key Difference:** Queries are handled synchronously for immediate responses, while commands are processed asynchronously via Kafka for better scalability and decoupling.
+**Key Difference:** Queries are handled synchronously for immediate responses, while commands are processed asynchronously via RabbitMQ for better scalability and decoupling.

-### Message Topics
+### Message Queues

 - **Commands**: `commands.{CommandName}` (e.g., `commands.CreatePostCommand`, `commands.CreateUserCommand`)
 - **Events**: `events.{EventName}` (e.g., `events.PostCreated`)
+- **Dead Letter Queue**: `dlq` - Failed messages that cannot be processed are automatically routed here

+### Dead Letter Queue

+The application uses Watermill's **PoisonQueue middleware** to automatically handle failed messages.
+When a message processing fails (e.g., handler returns an error), the message is automatically published to the "dlq" queue for inspection and manual handling.
+This prevents message loss and allows for debugging and retry mechanisms.

 ## Database Schema